finlaycrasnier/Investment-Portfolio-Algorithm/README.md

 ### Trader

+The primary concern with the trader was getting IKBR to work.
+For some reason, my login credentials were not synced between the online and desktop trader, preventing me from utilising it for a while.
+For this reason, I was unable to test the code, but instead relied on forums and Chat GPT to confirm if it does.
+Albheit, not a great solution, but much easier than going through the headache of trying to contact customer services (sarcasm).
+In the end, I ended up trying a demo account with extremely limited ticker options.

-The only short setback I had was the rebalancing.
+Other than that, the only short setback I had was the rebalancing.
 I initially complete forgot about it, and hence, had to amend the code once finished.
 One thing I would like to improve (technically this is also related to the backtester) is the GMP weighting.
 Currently, they are pulled as flat figures.
 I would like to find a resource that continually measures (or at least approximates) the weighting of the GMP, so I can directly link it once and for all.

 ## Conclusion